fiorotto8/MANGOspaceG4/README.md

   - Usage: ```root -l 'RecoTrack.C("output_t0.root")'```
 - splitRootFile.C: ROOT macro to split a big root file into smaller ones
   - Usage: ```root -l 'splitRootFile.C("bigfile.root")'```

+Notes:

+- G4LivermorePolarizedPhotoElectricGDModel is present but not used since the G4EmLivermorePolarizedPhysics is enough to reproduce polarization.